usnistgov/ARIAC/docs/tutorials/tutorial_2.rst

 This tutorial covers the following steps:

   - Create a configuration file for sensors and cameras,
-  - Add functionality to the competition interface to read data from a sensor and output that data to the terminal.
+  - Read data published by the sensor and log the outputs.

 The final state of the package :inline-file:`ariac_tutorials` for **tutorial 2**  is as follows: